casper-network/docs-archive/dapp/erc20/contract.md

 ## Input
 You already know that in CasperLabs methods should be handled manually (i.e. via dispatch) as presented in [Writing Rust Contracts on CasperLabs](../writing-rust-contracts).
 It's possible to come up with different strategies for arguments parsing that suit our needs.
 In this case we'll follow two simple rules:
 1. Calls addressed to `erc20` contract has first argument a type of `String`, that is the name of function we want to call.
-2. Calls addressed to `proxy` contract has first argument a type of `Tuple(String, Hash)`, where `Hash` is the address of `erc20` token and `String` is method name.
-The `proxy` should call `erc20` contract at `Hash` using `String` as a function name and pass other arguments intact.
+2. Calls addressed to `erc20_indirect` session code has first argument a type of `Tuple(String, Hash)`, where `Hash` is the address of `erc20` token and `String` is method name.
+The `erc20_indirect` should call `erc20` contract at `Hash` using `String` as a function name and pass other arguments intact.

-Having those rules allows us to build a universal (for both `erc20` and `proxy`) argument handler.
+Having those rules allows us to build a universal (for both `erc20` and `erc20_indirect`) argument handler.
 It's a good practice to separate the argument parser from the rest of the code.

 ```rust
 // contract/src/input_parser.rs